Joeehabre/Python-Projects/README.md

-# 🗂️ Personal Projects
+# 🗂️ PY Projects

-Welcome to my collection of personal projects!
+Welcome to my collection of python projects!
-This repository serves as a **central hub** for the small to medium-sized coding projects I've built while learning, exploring, and experimenting with different technologies.
+This repository serves as a **central hub** for the small to medium-sized python coding projects I've built while learning, exploring, and experimenting with different technologies.

 ---